Practice Area

 This page covers a focused service.
 For the broader editorial practice area, see Commercial Leasing in Tennessee.

-Tennessee evictions are heard in General Sessions Court in the county where the property sits.
-Notice and procedural requirements vary by lease type and the basis for the eviction.
-The Uniform Residential Landlord and Tenant Act (URLTA), codified at Tenn.
-Code Ann. § 66-28-101 et seq., applies in counties with population over 75,000 (Tenn.
-Code Ann. § 66-28-102); non-URLTA counties rely more heavily on lease terms, common law, and the detainer statutes.
-Commercial leases are governed primarily by their terms.
+Tennessee evictions are heard in General Sessions Court in the county where the property sits, and the rules are not uniform across the state.
+The Uniform Residential Landlord and Tenant Act — URLTA, codified at Tenn.
+Code Ann. § 66-28-101 and following — applies only in counties with a population over 75,000 (Tenn.
+Code Ann. § 66-28-102).

 Service area